EdgeGallery/docs/Projects/MEP/MEP_Interfaces.md

 }
 ```

-#### 2. Mm5 Interface for DNS configurations
+### Mm5 Interface for appd configurations

-Uisng the Mm5 interfaces MECM can create, query, update or delete the appd configurations which includes multiple dns and traffic rules associated to an application.
+Using the Mm5 interfaces MECM can create, query, update or delete the appd configurations which includes multiple dns and traffic rules associated to an application.
 Implementation of this interface are specified in *ETSI GS MEC 010-1 V1.1.1* and *ETSI GS MEC 010-2 V2.1.1* documents.

-##### 2.1 Create a new appd configurations
+#### 1. Create a new appd configurations

 Create a new appd configuration and associate it with a MEC application.
 Each configuration can have thirty-two DNS rules and sixteen Traffic rules.
 There can be only one appd configuration per application at a time and the appd configuration is an asynchronous in nature.
 Once the request is received in the mep, after validation mep will start a task to handle multiple dns and traffic rules and return a task id to the caller of the API.
 Using the task-id the caller can check the status of the operation at any time.